balaragavesh/Crop-Hands/README.md

 - **Adjusting crop size**: You can modify the cropping margin around the hand by updating the parameters in the script.

-## Future Improvements

-- **Real-time cropping**: Extend the script to support real-time video feeds for live hand detection and cropping.
-- **Multi-hand support**: Improve the script to handle multiple hands more effectively and save each hand as a separate cropped image.
-- **Additional preprocessing**: Add options for resizing, normalizing, or enhancing the cropped images for specific model requirements.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this project.